maniacbug/ncore/README.md

-# NCORE: Arduino Native Core
+# NCORE: Native Core for Arduino

 ## What is a 'Native Core'?